Ficool

 "No." I kneel to his level.

 "These are the stakes reality has imposed onto us.
 The choice remains still yours.
-But Tim—" I grab his shoulders and hold them, "If you choose to keep it, and they really come, I won't blame you.
+But Tim—" I grab his uninjured shoulder and hold squeeze it, "If you choose to keep it, and they really come, I won't blame you.
 We'll fight them off together.
+However I need you to choose knowing what might happen, the cost of our actions.
+Not hoping.
+Knowing."

-"Just until we get to camp.
+"I want to keep it.
+Just until we get to camp.
 Just for a little longer."

-My jaw tightens sternly about to criticise.
+My grasp tightens, about to criticise.

 "But I can't.
 Can I?
 If what you're saying is true, I'm choosing this thing over both our lives.
-And that's... that's not what Dad would want.
+And that's... that's not what he would want.
 That's not what I want."
 His voice breaks.

 He looks up at me, eyes reddening.